 NASM–National Association of Schools of Music

 How much do Music Therapists Earn?

-This will of course depend on many factors including: where in the world you are practicing, years of experience, educational training and preparation, the institution, and the client population.
+This will depend upon many factors including: where you are practicing, years of experience, educational training and preparation, the institution, and the client population.
 And if the patient’s insurance reimburses, etc. Researchers estimate you will most likely fall in the $25,000-$52,000 range. http://healthcareers.about.com/od/healthcareerprofiles/a/Music-Therapist-Careers.htm

 Where do Music Therapists work?